Seafood Enchiladas with shrimp and scallops are the perfect way to celebrate Seafood Month, which is happening all of this month of October.

 - It’s delicious

 - Available in a wide range of prices, from frugal to extravagant

 - You can find MSC certified sustainable seafood products locally, from fresh, frozen, canned, or packaged, and even pet food.

 - Purchasing certified sustainable seafood may seem like a small thing, but the environmental impact is great

 - MSC certified sustainable seafood is a food you can feel good about eating and feeding to your family

 How Do I Know I’m Purchasing Certified Sustainable Seafood?

-Know that you are supporting healthy oceans by choosing products which have the blue MSC label.
-This labels assures you that the seafood you purchase is wild, traceable from ocean to plate, and sustainable.
+Know that you are supporting healthy oceans by choosing products that have the blue MSC label.
+This label assures you that the seafood you purchase is wild, traceable from ocean to plate, and sustainable.

 About Seafood Enchiladas